Korean American Community Foundation of San Francisco - The Karen Ha Scholarship

 Rotary Club of San Mateo Scholarship

-This scholarship recognizes CSM students who will be transferring to a 4-year college/university Fall 2023/Spring 2024.
+This scholarship recognizes CSM students who will be transferring to a 4-year college/university Fall 2025 or Spring 2026.
 Total awards will be based on financial need, acceptance at a 4-year college, and other financial support.

-- Be a current CSM student transferring to a four-year university for the Fall 2023/Spring 2024 academic year
+- Be a current CSM student transferring to a four-year university for the Fall 2025 semester

 - Attended high school in the city of San Mateo